juhele/GIStopics/README.md

 - contains both flight plan data and real flight path

+*Why do wee need it?*

+We are able to simulate measured data but would be useful being able to generate custom and purely fictional monitoring paths - mainly for training purposes.

 **Available data**

 - we can provide several datasets with real flight paths (GPS, speed, heading, altitude) and technical details about used helicopters